-1.7.1 The Contractor shall prepare and implement a training programme to ensure that all site staff are aware of the requirements of the EMP and CEMP.
+- 1.7.1 The Contractor shall prepare and implement a training programme with all individuals working on the site being required to undertake a site induction to ensure that all site staff are aware of the requirements of the EMP and CEMP.
 The training package shall be reviewed by the Engineer in consultation with third parties including the relevant Departments from SHG.
 The package shall include materials for use in induction training and tool box talks.
+The site induction will make all individuals aware of the issues associated with St Helena and will include, but not necessarily be limited to:

+- Working Hours,

+- Access arrangements

+- Code of conduct within the site and surrounding environs

+- Public Access

+- Complaints and disciplinary procedures

+- Protection of the water environment

+- Protection of wildlife and habitats

+- Archaeology

+- Dust and air quality

+- Noise and vibration

+- Emergency procedures

-General Matters Applicable to Construction under the EMP
+2 General Matters Applicable to Construction under the EMP